projectbuendia/client/README.md

 Wait a few minutes for the app to build (you can see progress in the status bar at the bottom).
 When it's done, Android Studio will automatically install it on the tablet and start it.

-## Changing the default OpenMRS server, username, and password
+## Changing the default OpenMRS server settings

 You can always manually change the OpenMRS server URL, username, and password on the Settings page in the app.
 It's tedious to keep doing this every time the app is uninstalled and reinstalled, though.
 To change the default values of these settings, which are built into the app, edit these lines in `app/build.gradle`: